 A Representative of the District will commence an investigation of the complaint as soon as is reasonably possible following the receipt of a written request for a Step 3 investigation.
 [The Complainant may request that the investigator be of the same gender as him or her and where practicable the request will not be denied.]

-\The Superintendent of Schools may appoint an independent investigator.

-- The investigator will collect evidence by interviewing the Complainant, Respondent and any witnesses (separately). - The investigator will inform both the Complainant and Respondent of their right to representation during any discussions or meetings held. - The investigator will keep confidential and comprehensive notes of all meetings. - The investigation will be completed in twenty (20) working days unless otherwise agreed to by the parties and the party's Union Representative, if applicable.

-THE INVESTIGATOR WILL INVESTIGATE FULLY.
-THE INVESTIGATION SHALL BE COMPLETED AS EXPEDITIOUSLY AS POSSIBLE.
+The Superintendent of Schools may appoint an independent investigator.
+The investigator will collect evidence by interviewing the Complainant, Respondent and any witnesses (separately).
+The investigator will inform both the Complainant and Respondent of their right to representation during any discussions or meetings held.
+The investigator will keep confidential and comprehensive notes of all meetings.
+The investigation will be completed in twenty (20) working days unless otherwise agreed to by the parties and the party's Union Representative, if applicable.
+INVESTIGATOR WILL INVESTIGATE FULLY.
+THE INVESTIGATION SHALL BE PLETED AS EXPEDITIOUSLY AS POSSIBLE.
+Follow ving the investigation: ving the investigation.
+The Complainant and the Respondent will be advised by the Employer of the conclusion of the Step 3 investigation.
+The Complainant and the Respondent will be advised by the Employer of the conclusion OUTC Dependent The Complainant and the Respondent will be advised by the Employer of the conclusion of the Step 3 investigation.
+The results of the investigation will be shared, in writing, with the Complainant, Respondent and Union, if applicable.
+The specific details of any disciplinary action will only be provided to the employee who is disciplined and the employee's Union, if

-Following the investigation:

-- The Complainant and the Respondent will be advised by the Employer of the conclusion of the Step 3 investigation. - The results of the investigation will be shared, in writing, with the Complainant, Respondent and Union, if applicable.
-The specific details of any disciplinary action will only be provided to the employee who is disciplined and the employee's Union, if applicable.

-OUTCOMES

-Depending on the outcome of the Step 3 investigation, a decision regarding rehabilitative or disciplinary action for the Respondent and/or the Complainant may include, but is not limited to:

-С 0 ur ١S e lir ng

-- Education on Bullying and Harassment (e.g. training or awareness sessions)

-- Formal written apology

-- Change of work assignment of the Complainant and/or Respondent

-- Verbal warning

-- Written warning

-- Suspension or dismissal